marquesarthur/cronicas-rpg/class_bard_chanter.md

 ## Secret of Rhymes

-Beginning at **10th level**, you can change the song/effect of your battle chant at the beginning of your turn (no action required).
+<i class="ra ra-scroll-unfurled"></i> Beginning at **10th level**, you can change the song/effect of your battle chant at the beginning of your turn (no action required).
 Also, your chant starts with two rhythms.